GoogleCloudPlatform/document-intake-accelerator/docs/Lab1.md

     - On the Zone details page, click on zone name (will be created by the previous step, after registering Cloud Domain).
     - Add record set.
     - Select A from the Resource Record Type menu.
-    - For IPv4 Address, enter the external IP address that has been reserved.
+    - For IPv4 Address, enter the external IP address that has been reserved (or can be selected via the UI).

 * Set env variable for _API_DOMAIN_ registered: